mstuttgart/flask-pycharm-templates/README.md

 ## Installation

-1. Download `settings.jar` file: [click here](https://github.com/mstuttgart/pycharm-flask-snippets/raw/master/settings.jar)
+1. Download `settings.jar` file: [click here](https://github.com/mstuttgart/flask-pycharm-templates/raw/master/settings.jar)

 1. Go to `File | Import Settings...` in PyCharm IDE and select the downloaded `settings.jar` file.
 Click `OK` in the dialog that appears.

 2. Restart `PyCharmIDE`: Go to `File | Invalidate Chaches / Restart...` menu, and click in `Just Restart` button.
 The PyCharm IDE will be restart.

-3. Enjoy with Flask snippets!
+3. Enjoy with Flask templates!

 ## Contributing

 If you'd like to contribute, please create a fork and open issue or pull requests!
-I am very open to newcomers, and will need all the help we can get to make the best flask snippets to PyCharmIDE.
+I am very open to newcomers, and will need all the help we can get to make the best flask snippets to PyCharm IDE.

 > TODO list:
 - [x] Flask python api snippets